innovationsforlearning/takehome-test/README.md

 When refreshing the page or selecting a different level, the app should correctly colour the user's responses in the list of word parts.

+### 2. Adding new functionality

+Add the ability to track study sessions, so users can see their progress over time.

+When a user starts studying flashcards for a level, the app should record:

+- When they started the session
+- Which flashcards they reviewed
+- Whether they clicked **Got It** or **Needs Work** for each flashcard
+- When they finished the session

+You will need to:

+1. **Create the necessary database tables** to store study sessions and the flashcards reviewed in each session.

+2. **Implement API endpoints** to:

+   - Start a new study session for a level
+   - Ensure that flashcard reviews are associated with the correct session
+   - End a study session
+   - Retrieve session details, including:
+     - How long the session lasted
+     - How many flashcards were reviewed
+     - What percentage were marked as Got It

+3. Add appropriate validations to ensure data integrity.

+4. Write tests for your models and endpoints.

+**The React frontend does not need to be updated for this task.** Focus on building a robust API that could support a future "Progress" page in the application.

 ## Installation